 - 3.2.6.1 Each fire hydrant shall have a shut-off valve and a standard quick-acting coupling.
-Hydrants fitted on open decks shall also have quick-acting plugs, or equivalent device. - 3.2.6.2 The number and arrangement of fire hydrants shall ensure at least the delivery of two water jets from different hydrants, one of the jets being delivered through a hose of standard length as stipulated under 5.1.4.1, to any area of the ship which is generally accessible to passengers and crew during the voyage and to any part of any cargo space that is empty, ro-ro cargo space and for special-category spaces to any part of the space through standard length hoses.
-In the latter case, two jets shall be delivered to any part of the space through standard length hoses.
+Hydrants fitted on open decks shall also have quick-acting plugs, or equivalent device. - 3.2.6.2 The number and location of fire hydrants shall ensure at least the delivery of two water jets from different hydrants, one of the jets being delivered through a hose of standard length as stipulated under 5.1.4.1, to any area of the ship which is generally accessible to passengers and crew during the voyage and to any part of any cargo space that is empty, ro-ro cargo space and for special-category spaces to any part of the space through standard length hoses.
 Besides, such hydrants shall be located near entrance to the protected spaces.

-In passenger ships the number and location of fire hydrants in the accommodation, service and machinery spaces shall be such that this requirement may be complied with when all watertight doors and all doors in main vertical zones are closed.
+In passenger ships, the number and location of fire hydrants in the accommodation, service and machinery spaces shall be such that the above-mentioned requirement is met when all watertight doors and all doors in bulkheads of main vertical zones are closed.

-On open decks for containers two jets of water shall be delivered onto each accessible vertical side of the container by standard length hoses.
+On open decks for containers, two jets of water shall be delivered onto each accessible vertical side of the container by standard length hoses.